 Liquid Soap Alternative ways to recycle Recycling Cart To recycle a plastic liquid soap container, you can empty the bottle out.
 There is no need to rinse the bottle or remove labels – remember to put your cap or pump back ON the bottle for recycling!
 Unwanted bars of soap should go in the landfill cart.
 Paper soap boxes can go in the recycling cart.
 Empty Out Bottles To recycle a plastic liquid soap container, you can empty the bottle out.
 There is no need to rinse the bottle or remove labels.
-Alternative Ways to Recycle TerraCycle Personal Care and Beauty Recycling Program Recycle hair care, skin care and cosmetic product packaging through this free mail-in program by TerraCycle and Garnier.
-Accepted items include soap dispensers and tubes.
-Find program information and a full list of accepted items here.
-TerraCycle Tom's of Maine Natural Care Recycling Program This program recycles soap packaging as well as toothpaste tubes and caps, floss containers, toothbrushes, mouthwash bottles and caps, and deodorant containers and caps.
+Refill Packets Go in the Garbage Refilling your liquid soap with a packet?
+Once it’s empty, toss it in the garbage.
+It can’t be recycled curbside because it’s made from mixed materials.
+Alternative Ways to Recycle Tom's of Maine and hello Natural Care Recycling Program This TerraCycle program recycles soap packaging as well as mouthwash bottles and caps, toothbrushes, deodorant containers and caps, floss containers, and toothpaste tubes and caps.
 Bring empty, dry materials to a drop-off location or mail in to TerraCycle.
-Learn more.
+Dial® Recycling Program Recycle Dial® packaging through this program, including caps from hand soap refills and body washes, pumps from hand soaps and body washes, concentrated refill packets, and bar soap packaging.
+ShiKai® Recycling Program Recycle empty ShiKai® packaging through this program, including plastic tubes, pots, pumps sprays, jars, complex closures and glass packaging.
+MyKirei by KAO Recycling Program Recycle MyKirei by KAO branded packaging and pumps and Jergens pumps through this program.
+Learn more about the MyKirei by KAO Recycling Program.
 Ways to Reduce Refill Liquid Soap Containers Instead of buying one small liquid soap container each time you run out, buy liquid soap in bulk and refill empty soap containers.
-Ridiculously Easy Homemade Liquid Soap Making your own soap is much cheaper, less toxic and more environmentally friendly than buying liquid soap.
+Ridiculously Easy Homemade Liquid Soap Making your own liquid soap is much cheaper, less toxic and more environmentally friendly than buying it.
 You need only two ingredients — concentrated castile soap and a small bottle of essential oils.
-Find out more.
 Did You Know?
 Liquid vs. Bar Soap: Which Is Greener?
 Liquid soaps require more energy to produce, and consumers use six times more liquid soap than bar soap each time they wash their hands.
 However, bar soap has a more significant impact on land use, since its ingredients are produced by farmed crops.
 People also use more water when washing their hands with bar soap than with liquid soap, so the jury’s still out on this one.